Han (Warring States): Culture and society

 Before the state of Qin unified China in 221 BC, each region had their own unique customs and culture, although they were all dominated by an upper class that shared a largely common culture.
 In the Yu Gong (Tribute of Yu), a section of the Book of Documents which was most likely composed in the 4th century BC, the author describes a China that is divided into nine regions, each with its own distinctive peoples and products.
-The core theme of this section is that these nine regions are unified into one state by the travels of the eponymous sage, Yu the Great and by sending each region's unique goods to the capital as tribute.
+The core theme of this section is that these nine regions are unified into one state by the travels of the eponymous sage-emperor, Yu the Great, and by sending each region's unique goods to the capital as tribute.
 Other texts also discussed these regional variations in culture and physical environments.

 One of these texts was Wuzi (The Book of Master Wu) which was a Warring States military treatise written in response to a query by Marquis Wu of Wei on how to cope with the other states.
 Wu Qi, the author of the work, declared that the government and nature of the people were linked to the physical environment and territory they live in.

+In the Han Feizi

+Chapter 19 of the Han Feizi recalls Qin's conquest of Ye from the Zhao, dated to 236bc.
+The chapter says: "To-day, Han, being a small state, is relying upon big powers.
+Her sovereign, paying little attention to the law, takes every word from Qin.
+The above-mentioned small states, having relied upon Wey, Ch`i, Ching, and Wu for support, went to ruin one after another.
+Thus reliance on others is not sufficient to extend the native soil."
+Seemingly written from the context of the late Han state, the chapter might have preceded its fall in 230bc, or either Zhao and Wei if the latter had only yet ceded territory.